 Our brains are able to judge the trustworthiness of a face even when we cannot consciously see it, a team of scientists has found.
-Their findings, which appear in the Journal of Neuroscience, shed new light on how we form snap judgments of others.
+Their findings shed new light on how we form snap judgments of others.

 “Our findings suggest that the brain automatically responds to a face’s trustworthiness before it is even consciously perceived,” explains Jonathan Freeman, an assistant professor in New York University’s Department of Psychology and the study’s senior author.

 “The results are consistent with an extensive body of research suggesting that we form spontaneous judgments of other people that can be largely outside awareness,” adds Freeman, who conducted the study as a faculty member at Dartmouth College.

 The study’s other authors included Ryan Stolier, an NYU doctoral candidate, Zachary Ingbretsen, a research scientist who previously worked with Freeman and is now at Harvard University, and Eric Hehman, a post-doctoral researcher at NYU.